edgedb/easy-edgedb/README.md

 ERROR: InvalidValueError: invalid input syntax for type cal::local_time: '9:55:05'
 ```

+So we are sure that slicing from index 0 to 2 will give us two numbers that indicate the hour of the day.

-So with this `Date` type, we can get the hour by doing this:
+Now with this `Date` type, we can get the hour by doing this:

 ```
 INSERT Date {